-Туре Semester Hours
+Type Semester Hours Total

-First concentration (approved A&S minor) 2 18-21
+First concentration (approved A&S minor) 2 18-24

 Second concentration 3 12-18

 Third concentration 12-18

-Other 9-18

-Total 42-48
+Total 48-69

 NOTE: At least 50 of the total minimum hours required must be at the 300 level or above with at least six credit hours in each of two of the three Divisions of the College.

-Up to 24 credit hours outside the College of Arts and Sciences may be accepted toward the baccalaureate degree.
+May be applied to the Liberal Studies degree.